14 Berkeley Square

 Berkeley Square was always a cozy place—the more one reads, the more one is struck by the intermingling of social, family, and business lives on the street.
 Society chit-chat in the Times reveals that Walter Leeds was friendly with his successor at 14 Berkeley Square—same parties, same clubs—and the name Kingsley Macomber had been well known in Southland social circles for many years.
 There were actually two of them, first cousins of the same Iowa family—A. (for Abraham) and J. (for John Jr. or "Jay") Kingsley Macomber.
 While it was J. Kingsley and his wife Pearl who moved into #14 in 1929, it was his first cousin A. Kingsley who first made the Macomber name famous in business and in the horse-racing world in California and later in Europe.
 An adventurer and sportsman, he was married to a Standard Oil heiress who had grown up around horses.
 When he was not founding banks (the Los Angeles Trust Company, 1902), running cattle operations up north in San Benito County, or developing the Oak Knoll section of Pasadena with Henry Huntington, A. Kingsley was expanding his interests in thoroughbred horses.
 He was to have six Kentucky Derby runners, and his horses would win the Preakness and the Prix de l'Arc de Triomphe as well as races at Ascot.
 Later, having moved his operations to Europe, he served as president of the American Hospital in Paris from 1926 to 1928.
 When he died in 1955, Sports Illustrated called him the "undisputed head of American society in Europe."

 J. Kingsley, meanwhile, having arrived in Los Angeles in 1902, had gone to work for his cousin's new bank.
 Even so young he was described by the Times as a "Pasadena capitalist"; although it must be said that the Los Angeles media seems often to have confused the two Kingsley Macombers, it appears that it was J. Kingsley who was hauled into court and fined for having hired an unlicensed elevator operator at the bank's downtown headquarters in 1906.
 No doubt Uncle A ripped him a new one, but Jay had other things on his mind.
 He wooed and won the very social Pearl Seeley, a thoroughly West Adams girl though born in San Francisco.
 They were married on October 24, 1907, and lived for a time at 1640 West 23rd Street.
-The next year the young Macombers left Los Angeles for Kern County, where King, as Jay was sometimes known, plunged into land development, later becoming president of the Central California Land Company.
+The next year the young Macombers left Los Angeles for Kern County, where King, as Jay was sometimes known, plunged into property development, later becoming president of the Central California Land Company.
 After several years he sold his Kern County interests and invested in a thousand-acre spread a little farther north in Tulare County, on which he raised cattle, alfalfa, and cotton.
 He became deeply interested in agriculture, was elected to the county board of supervisors, and was an organizer of the Farmers State Bank.
 The Macombers were living in Tipton until, after nearly 20 years of rural life, they decided to return to the city in 1927.
-They could have settled anywhere in the Southland, full as it was of fashionable suburbs including the Macomber territory of Pasadena, but such was still the allure of in those days of West Adams, at least for Pearl, that they chose to live in St. James Park before the opportunity to move to Berkeley Square presented itself in 1929.
+They could have settled anywhere in the Southland, full as it was of fashionable suburbs including the Macomber territory of Pasadena, but such was still the allure in those days of West Adams, at least for Pearl, that they chose to live in St. James Park before the opportunity to move to Berkeley Square presented itself in 1929.
 Their friend Walter Leeds was ready to sell #14.